Chapter 8: React Implementation with Hooks

 - Execute ViewModel commands in response to user actions

-The challenge is that React's state management is based on useState and useReducer, while our ViewModels expose RxJS observables.
+The challenge is that React's state management is based on useState and useReducer, while our ViewModels expose @web-loom/signals-core signals.
 We need a bridge between these two worlds.

-8.2 The useObservable Hook: Bridging Observables and React State
+8.2 The useSignal Hook: Bridging Signals and React State

-The useObservable hook is the cornerstone of React-MVVM integration.
-It subscribes to an RxJS observable, converts its values into React state, and handles cleanup automatically.
+The useSignal hook is the cornerstone of React-MVVM integration.
+It reads a @web-loom/signals-core signal, converts its value into a React-tracked read, and handles cleanup automatically via useSyncExternalStore.
 Here's the complete implementation from the GreenWatch React app:

 }Let's break down what's happening here: